Shegnetkonsult/Shegnetkonsult/README.md

 ## 👨‍💻 About Me
 I am a full-stack web developer and database engineer with over **5 years of experience** building secure, scalable, and user-friendly web applications using **PHP, MySQL, HTML, CSS, JavaScript**, and modern AI-assisted development tools.

-I currently work as a **Principal Program Analyst** where I develop enterprise software, administer databases, lecture programming courses, and supervise student projects.
+I currently work as a **Asst.
+Chief System Analyst** where I develop enterprise software, administer databases, lecture programming courses, and supervise student projects.
 I am passionate about building solutions that improve **education, research, data analysis, and digital infrastructure**.

 ---